|My invitation doesn't|

 to build my new hobby room

 In the angst-filled construction days leading up to my party I watched in wonder as the "yes" RSVPs began to mount.
-When the guests coming to my party topped 100 in number, I realized that I'd created an ambiance over the years that people seem naturally drawn to.
+When the guests coming to my party topped 100 in number, I realized that over the years I'd created a summer party that people seem naturally drawn to.
 I discovered that others want a family-friendly place to enjoy good food and drink with friends and neighbors as much as I do!
 I began to get really excited.

 |Tables adorned with red cloths and|